jdelva2/Discord_Poke_Fish/README.md

 The message list may need to be adjusted to be more or less depending on active players sending messages.
 Changing parameters will depend on number of players active.

-CHART
-players   1  2  3  4  5
-messages  6 26 51 76 101
+i.e if the bot is playing solo, the number of messages that it checks will be lower ~6 if there are around 5-6 people actively playing the number might need to be increase to around 120.

 Another feature that was in the process of being added was the BIG_FISH event which would have the bot wait until another new message appears.
 This was added within the conditional check but allowed the program to "pass".
+It is a rare event which does not happen often however part of the fix will be to include this.
+For now the bot is able to catch common event items, pokemon and recasts reel if the line broke.